 Curriculum Overview knowledge-based curriculum

-At The Arbours Primary Academy, the Foundation Stage is a busy, happy, creative place which also includes areas where the children can be calm and reflective.
+At The Arbours, the Foundation Stage is a busy, happy, creative place which also includes areas where the children can be calm and reflective.

 We offer continuous provision across all areas of the EYFS curriculum, with each of the seven developmental areas accessible to every child.
 The seven areas of learning are; Personal Social and Emotional Development, Communication and Language, Physical Development, Literacy, Mathematics, Understanding the World and Expressive Art and Design.